My Marketing Plan to Get Your Property Sold

 The closing, also known as the settlement or escrow, in simplest terms is when money is taken in from the buyer and paid out to the seller.
 The closing can take place in person or by mail and is handled typically by a title company.

 The buyer’s title and mortgage liens are legally recorded in local municipalities.
-The paperwork, which by this time has been formally reviewed by all involved parties the buyers and sellers, agents, lenders, attorneys, and title companies details specifics of the sales agreement.
+The paperwork, which by this time has been formally reviewed by all involved parties the buyers and sellers, agents, lenders, attorneys, and title companies details the specifics of the sales agreement.
 In addition, the paperwork enables all parties to verify their interests in the transaction.

 The sales agreement details the payments and credits that are due to the seller and the payments and dollar amounts due from the buyer.
 Details include transaction costs such as title and tax searches, and adjustments, if applicable, such as prepaid taxes.